GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 We use the GraphQL query from the previous approach, and optimize it by:

-- Not printing the values for the fields in `InitializeDynamicVariables` in the GraphQL response
 - Not raising the "duplicate dynamic variable" warning
+- Not printing the values for the fields in `InitializeDynamicVariables` in the GraphQL response (as there's no need for them, they are just helper fields)

 We deal with these elements by (respectively):

-- Adding the `@remove` directive to each of the fields to remove (as there's no need for them, they are just helper fields)
 - Adding directive `@configureWarningsOnExportingDuplicateVariable(enabled: false)` to the operation, which disables raising the warning
+- Adding the `@remove` directive (from the **Field Response Removal** extension) to each of the fields to remove

 This is the consolidated GraphQL query to duplicate a post: